Golf Without Clubs

 Why?

-- It’s personal but not private
+- It’s personal but not private.

-- It’s emotional but not political
+- It’s emotional but not political.

-- It’s competitive but friendly
+- It’s competitive and friendly.

-- It’s familiar to many decision makers
+- It’s familiar to many decision makers.

 Compare these two openings:

-“So… how’s business?”
+- “So… how’s business?”

 versus

-“I heard you play golf — how’s your game these days?”
+- “I heard you play golf — how’s your game these days?”

 Never Getting Stuck in a Golf Conversation